code-monet/sim-gamer-kit/docs/game_guides/index.md

 2. Requires Wheel: Without this, an inferior, fallback model meant for joysticks is used; many effects are missing and forces are applied along the Y axis.
+3. Weak steering forces: Especially on modern direct drive wheels with high torque.
+    Use the `Spring Coefficient` in `FFFSake` to tune your experience.

 > This game currently lists an incorrect fix on various online forums, a DLL replacement that rotates forces.